Does CBD Increase Estrogen?

 CBD and estrogen-positive cancer

-This really requires a separate full article as there's a great deal of research.
+This really requires a separate full article (here for CBD and cancer pathways) as there's a great deal of research.

 Some cancers are driven by estrogen levels.